Sanctions Are Just as Deadly as War: Lancet Study

 The researchers conclude that “the effects of sanctions on mortality generally increase over time, with longer-lived sanctions episodes resulting in higher tolls on lives.”

-Washington has imposed brutal “maximum pressure” or “crippling” sanctions on poor countries across the world such as Venezuela, North Korea, Syria, Iraq, Afghanistan, and Cuba.
-Over the years, it has been documented that these sanctions have contributed to the preventable deaths of tens of thousands and in some cases hundreds of thousands of people in Venezuela and Iraq alone.
+Washington has imposed brutal “maximum pressure” or “crippling” sanctions on poor countries across the world, among them Venezuela, North Korea, Syria, Iraq, Afghanistan, and Cuba.
+Over the years, it has been documented that these sanctions have contributed to the preventable deaths of tens of thousands, and in some cases hundreds of thousands, of people in Venezuela and Iraq alone.

-The US also imposes extensive sanctions regimes on more powerful countries than those listed above such as Russia and Iran.
-By cutting off the possibility of economic cooperation and interdependence, war has resulted in both cases during the last three years.
+The US also imposes extensive sanctions on more powerful countries than those listed above, such as Russia and Iran.
+By cutting off the possibility of economic cooperation and interdependence, war has resulted in both cases in the last three years.

 As a result, the civilian population was devastated.
 In 2022, Alena Douhan, a UN special rapporteur on unilateral coercive measures, visited Syria.
 She explained at the time that the sanctions “severely harm human rights and prevent any efforts for early recovery, rebuilding and reconstruction.”